- Laser Treatments

 Let’s use the woman in the photos on this page to demonstrate some of the very common age-related changes that can occur around the mouth and the effective, yet the subtle impact that cosmetic injections can have in this area of the face.

 Notice in her pretreatment picture that the area between her nose and upper lip appears flat and elongated.
 This happens because the muscle that encircles the mouth (like a purse string) repeatedly contracts, pulling the upper lip down and curling it inward, toward the teeth.
 You don’t see them as much on this patient, but tiny, vertical lines (smoker’s lines) that appear above the upper lip also form in response to this muscle’s repeated contractions as we age.
-Notice how her mouth is almost turned down at the corners and how her upper lip appears much thinner, smaller, and out of proportion with her lower lip.
+Observe the downturned corners of her mouth and the thinness and smaller size of her upper lip, which appears disproportionate to her lower lip.

 Now, take a look at her photo after injections of Botox and dermal fillers.
 Wow!
 Big difference, huh?
-A very small amount of Botox was injected into the muscle around the mouth, softening its downward and inward pull on her upper lip.
-Hyaluronic acid-based dermal fillers such as Restylane and Juvederm were also used to reshape her mouth by careful injections into the border of the lips (vermillion border).
+The injector injected a minute quantity of Botox into the muscle surrounding the mouth, thereby softening its downward and inward pull on her upper lip.
+Additionally, careful injections of hyaluronic acid-based dermal fillers like Restylane and Juvederm were used to reshape her mouth along the border of the lips (vermillion border).
 Combined with the Botox, this has the effect of rolling the upper lip out and upward (lip eversion), effectively shortening the distance between the nose and upper lip.